BernhardtLab/FREED-coding-workshop-April-2025/README.md

+# FREED coding workshop April 2025

-# FREED-coding-workshop-April-2025
+# Welcome!

-Repository for the FREED workshop at the University of Guelph (April 5-6) led by the Bernhardt lab
+Welcome to the FREED workshop at the University of Guelph (April 5-6) led by the Bernhardt lab!
+This workshop is designed to empower students to wrangle, visualize and analyse ecological data using modern data analysis tools.
+Student will learn how to:

+-   explore, clean, visualize and analyse data

+-   make their methods reproducible, reusable, and shareable

+-   use R's modern landscape.

+## Teaching team

+Instructors: [Dr. Amanda Cicchino](https://amandascicchino.weebly.com/), [Dr. Kaleigh Davis](https://kaleighedavis.github.io/), [Dr. Jason Laurich](https://www.jasonlaurich.ca/), [Dr. Joey Bernhardt](https://www.bernhardtlab.org/), Department of Integrative Biology, University of Guelph

+Attribution and acknowledgments: Much the course material is adapted from [Software Carpentry](https://swcarpentry.github.io/r-novice-gapminder/).

 ## Why use R and R studio?